redvg/streaming-pipeline-IoT-simulator/README.md

 ETL Pipeline on GCP.
-PubSub publisher which simualates IoT sensors streaming data.
+PubSub publisher which simulates IoT sensors streaming data.
 PubSub subscriber as an ingress.
 DataFlow as data transform.
 BigQuery as a sink.

 ![Screenshot](1.png)
 (created with https://online.visual-paradigm.com)